Our Attorneys Understand Syracuse Nursing Home Abuse & Neglect Cases

 Next, you can report the suspected abuse or neglect to the New York Department of Health.
 However, this does not guarantee that your loved one will be protected, nor that the issues will be adequately and promptly addressed.
 Often, the Department of Health will conduct an inspection of a nursing home and cite them for violations.
 Sometimes, these facilities are fined; but often, no other action is taken.

 Thus, if you are seeking prompt action for your loved one, or if you believe a nursing home in Syracuse caused your loved one’s death, legal action may be your only available course of action.
-At Brevda Law, we have a team of attorneys experienced in pursuing legal action against nursing homes in the Syracuse area and will act with the speed necessary to ensure that your loved one is treated with dignity while residing at a nursing home.
+At Senior Justice Law Firm, we have a team of attorneys experienced in pursuing legal action against nursing homes in the Syracuse area and will act with the speed necessary to ensure that your loved one is treated with dignity while residing at a nursing home.

 Syracuse Bed Sore Attorneys